dijasila/GPAW/doc/install/Linux/Niflheim/Niflheim.rst

    The instructions below are given for a project called `devel`, i.e. the installation path will be :file:`/home/niflheim/$USER/devel/gpaw`.

+   **Note** that this path appears in few places in the tools described on this page - make sure you change those occurences if installing in under a different directory.

 1. On the ``servcamd`` filesystem (login on your workstation) go to a directory on the Niflheim filesystem.